 Journal bearings, in addition to passing load forces of the rotor, rotor weight and damping must take into account the existence and impact of these negative component forces.
 Therefore, in the design of passive bearings, Halbach arrays are introduced.

 Halbach array is a special setup and configuration of permanent magnets so that you can get the concentration of magnetic flux in a specific, desired item, and remove it from less important or unwanted places.

 Among the Halbach arrays, to guide the magnetic field in the desired way, we can distinguish boards between 180° and 90°.
 These terms relate to the relationship between the magnetization vectors.

-In the construction of the passive radial magnetic bearing 180° Halbach-array was used.
-This kind of magnetic bearings belongs to the repulsive magnetic bearings.
+In the construction of the passive radial magnetic bearing 180° Halbach array was used.
+This kind of magnetic bearing belongs to the repulsive magnetic bearings.

 The examined passive magnetic bearing is composed of four pairs of the neodymium-iron-boron (NdFeB) magnets rings.
 These rings are axially magnetized, which means that magnetic poles are placed on the flat circle sides of the magnets.

-The introduction of the Halbach-arrays allows the adequate orientation of the magnetic field in the placenta, and to reduce the negative impact of the active component forces.
-The use of Halbach-arrays and magnetic bearings, allow to develop and to implement the high performance passive magnetic bearings.
+The introduction of the Halbach arrays allows the adequate orientation of the magnetic field in the placenta and reduces the negative impact of the active component forces.
+The use of Halbach arrays and magnetic bearings allows to development and to implement the high performance of passive magnetic bearings.